Rob Portman: Early life

 Portman was born in 1955, in Cincinnati, Ohio, the son of Joan (née Jones) and William C. "Bill" Portman II.
 His family was Presbyterian.
-His great-grandfather on his father's side, surnamed "Portmann", emigrated from Switzerland; Portman also has Scots-Irish, English, and German ancestry.

 In 1926, Portman's grandfather Robert Jones purchased the Golden Lamb Inn in Lebanon, Ohio, and, together with his future wife Virginia Kunkle Jones, refurbished it and decorated it with antique collectibles and Shaker furniture.
 The couple ran the inn together until 1969, when they retired.

 When Portman was young, his father started the Portman Equipment Company, a forklift dealership where he and his siblings worked growing up.
 From his mother Joan, a liberal Republican, Portman inherited his sympathy for the Republican Party.

 Education and early career

 Portman graduated from Cincinnati Country Day School in 1974 and attended Dartmouth College, where he started leaning to the right, and majored in anthropology and earned a Bachelor of Arts in 1978.
-In Cincinnati, Portman worked on Bill Gradison's Congressional campaign, and Gradison soon became a mentor to Portman.
+In Cincinnati, Portman worked on Bill Gradison's congressional campaign, and Gradison soon became a mentor to Portman.
 Portman next entered the University of Michigan Law School, earning his Juris Doctor degree in 1984 and serving as vice president of the student senate.
 During law school, he embarked on a kayaking and hiking trip across China and met Jane Dudley, whom he married in 1986.
 After graduating from law school, Portman moved to Washington, D.C., where he worked for the law firm Patton Boggs.
 Some describe his role there as a lobbyist; others say that such a description is inaccurate.
 Portman next became an associate at Graydon Head & Ritchey LLP, a law firm in Cincinnati.

 In 1989, Portman began his career in government as an associate White House Counsel under President George H. W. Bush.
 From 1989 to 1991, he served as Bush's deputy assistant and director of the White House Office of Legislative Affairs.
 While serving as White House counsel, Portman visited China, Egypt, Kuwait, Saudi Arabia and the United Arab Emirates.